 Born in Canada, David has pursued and developed his art throughout Europe, Canada and the US for over 25 years.
 While studying bronze casting and commercial art at the Ontario College of Art, he also audited animation classes at Sheridan College.
 He worked in the field of animation at Dick Williams Disney Studio in London, England, Nelvana Studios in Toronto, and in the television and film industry in Canada, the US and England.
 His art can be found in many public and private collections, and his illustrations have graced the pages of a variety of children’s books.

-Pamela Cockcroft-Lasserre studied Fine Art at the Byam Shaw School of Drawing and Painting (St Martin’s Central, University of the Arts, London) and graduated with merit distinction.
-Subsequent experience included gallery custodianship, teaching Art History and being an Art Critic for the Cape Times in South Africa.
-Widely traveled in Africa and Europe, she has settled in the Gatineau Hills where she has a studio, creating predominantly figure paintings and drawings; she teaches at the Ottawa School of Art and exhibits regularly in Ottawa and South Africa.
-Her work can be found in private collections in Canada, USA, France and South Africa.
+Pamela Cockcroft-Lasserre studied Fine Art at the Byam Shaw School of Drawing and Painting (St Martin’s Central, University of the Arts, London) and graduated with Merit Distinction.
+Subsequent experience included Gallery Custodianship, lecturing in European Art History and writing as an Art Critic for the Cape Times in South Africa.
+Widely traveled in Africa and Europe, she has settled in the Gatineau Hills where she has a studio.

 Art-making, for me, is an activity where images, ideas, dreams and emotion meet color, line, form, and gestures.
 My process is intuitive and uninhibited, often uncovering feelings and experiences that lie just below the surface of the day-to-day.
 I translate these discoveries onto the surfaces I’m working on, in combinations of representational and symbolic imagery (boats, paddles, spears, animals, nests, hives) and abstract, gestural marks.
 I work in oil and water based paint, and all drawing materials.
 The surfaces I choose are wood, Mylar, paper and canvas.